 Compost worms eat roughly 25-35 percent of their weight per day.
-This is the consensus among academia research available however some places on the internet state much higher up to 100% of their body weight.
-Using the information above, one pound of composting worms will roughly eat 1.75 to 2.45 pounds of food per week and two pounds will eat 3.5 to 4.9 pounds of food per week.
+This is the consensus among academia research available however some places on the internet state a much higher amount up to 100% of their body weight.
+Using the information above, 1lb of composting worms will roughly eat 1.75 to 2.45 pounds of food per week.

 What Size is My Bin?

-The ideal number of composting worms are 1-2 pounds per square feet of bin surface area and not volume.
+The healthy number of composting worms is 1 pounds per square feet of bin surface area (1:1).
 Okay, by now you are thinking about your days in high school math class, so area is simply width x length.
-Example: bin is 1.5ft (18 inches) by 2 feet (24 inches) your surface area is 1.5 x 2 = 3 sq ft.
-I would recommend starting with 3 lbs of worms.
+Example: bin is 1.5ft (18 inches) by 2 feet (24 inches) regular storage bin, your surface area is 1.5 x 2 = 3 sq ft.
+3lbs of composting worms would be the most you would want to buy.